 13. How is Thappi plaster done on stone surfaces?

 Initially, after masonry is over, a layer of Sareshi (base coat of Kali Chuna) is applied and left for at least two months.
 This is applied because stone and mortar joints tend to absorb water differently and subsequent plaster layers may develop cracks.
 So to even the surface, a base coat is applied.
 Once this layer sets in properly, 1st coat of Chuna – Surkhi (lime–baked mud) is applied and Thappi is given till it dries.

 14. How Thappi plaster is used in terraces?

 Thappi is used above flat roofs made of stone slabs to make the surface water-proof and plaster will act as a thermal barrier.
 Seeni (a by-product of Jute rope) is added for reinforcement in plaster.
 The surface is made further strong with kali ka paani (lime water).

 15. What is the difference in using different types of lime in Thappi?

 Various types of lime work differently in Thappi.
 If you are using Kali, the effort of giving Thappi is more than in Simla Chuna.
-It is because Thappi thodi pakad karti hai (Thappi keeps sticking to the lime) and has to be cleaned time to time between work.
+It is because Thappi thodi pakad karti hai (Thappi keeps sticking to the lime) and has to be cleaned from time to time between work.
 This is because Kali is very smooth and Simla Chuna is rough.

-Crack patterns in this plaster depends on the characteristic of the local lime and Soil used to make Surkhi.
+Crack patterns in this plaster depend on the characteristic of the local lime and Soil used to make Surkhi.
 It also depends on how both are mixed, what are the admixtures used and all.
 Accordingly, proportions of both will vary and the right proportions needs to be identified with test patches.